TheodoreEhrenborg/tiny_stories_sae/docs/src/steering.md

 These highlighted texts are hidden by default, but you can click to see them.

 ## Feature 0
+I [said](manual_feature_examination.md#feature-0), "This feature activates on the quotation mark when someone starts talking".
+Steering is a complete failure here.
+If you look at the highlights, feature 0 doesn't even activate on the one quotation mark in the second generation.

 > Once upon a time, there was a little boy named Tim.
 He went on vacation with his mom, who put on a big bed. in small jail, so she said thank you.
 Tim was in jail, but in her while she was.
 They had to get in their room and make a big, clear room.
 Tim was so happy to enter the room and make everything in.
 > After the door,, Tim was in a room with many passages.
 She,thanks for her home